newcloudtechnologies/memlimiter/README.md

 ### Memory budget utilization

 The core of the MemLimiter is a special object quite similar to [P-controller](https://en.wikipedia.org/wiki/PID_controller), but with certain specifics (more on that below).
 Memory budget utilization value acts as an input signal for the controller.
 We define the utilization as follows:
 $$ Utilization = \frac {NextGC} {RSS_{limit} - CGO} $$
+where [$NextGC$](https://pkg.go.dev/runtime#MemStats) is a target size for heap, upon reaching which the Go runtime will launch the GC next time.